Aspirants must familiarize themselves with the UPSC Exam syllabus and pattern for both Prelims and Mains.

 The General Studies paper in Prelims covers various subjects such as Indian Polity, Geography, History, Indian Economy, Science and Technology, Environment, and International Relations.

-In recent years, the number of applicants for this stage has been substantial, with over 11 lakh candidates applying in 2023 and more than Ten lakhs in 2022.
+In recent years, the number of applicants for this stage has been substantial, with over 11 lakh candidates applying in resent year and more than Ten lakhs in last years.

 Understanding the syllabus for IAS Prelims is of utmost importance, as it serves as a screening test to qualify candidates for the next stage, which is the Mains Exams.